 More than half of our revenue in 2018 came from public and institutional donors who provided €71.1 million, including €64.3 million from the German government.
 Approximately €6.5 million euros came from the European Union.
 Our coalitions and donation campaigns helped us raise €2.8million, thanks in large part to the support of Aktion Deutschland Hilft - Germany's Relief Coalition.
 Around €14.8 million came from individual donors and the international Order of Malta network.
 We received a sum of €5.8 million through funding from foundations and other non-governmental organizations.

-Our mandate at Malteser International is to provide rapid and effective relief in the aftermath of an emergency.
-We provide medical care, clean drinking water and sanitation, and distribute food and essential supplies.
+Our vision at Malteser International is to a life in health and dignity for all.
+This is why we provide rapid and effective relief in the aftermath of an emergency in the form of medical care, clean drinking water, adequate sanitation, as well as food and essential supplies.
 Even in the early phase of emergency relief, our programs focus on building the resilience of affected communities in order to ensure sustainable development.
-We work to help the people improve their livelihoods, and build economic self-sufficiency for themselves in the long term.
+We also work to help vulnerable people improve their livelihoods, and build economic self-sufficiency for themselves in the long term.

 In 2018, health programs remained a major focus of most of our projects, taking up to 43% of our project expenses.
 This was followed by our WASH (Water, Sanitation, and Hygiene) projects which accounted for 14% of our expenditures.
 The pie chart shows a sectoral diversification that is a reflection of an increasing shift from traditional forms of aid such as healthcare to initiatives aimed at longterm development like improving livelihoods, rebuilding infrastructure, and creating employment.